I have been teaching mathematics in an Australian High School since 1982, and I am a contributing author to mathematics text books.

 Teacher: “Did I say anything to you?”

-Johnny, sheepishly: “You said you would come to assist me as soon as you finish with that student.”
+Johnny, sheepishly: “You said you would come to assist me as soon as you finished with that student.”

 Teacher: “Did I?”